 In November 2015, the FASB issued ASU No. 2015-17, "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes".
 This guidance simplifies the presentation of deferred income taxes and requires that deferred tax assets and liabilities be classified as noncurrent in the classified statement of financial position.
 ASU 2015-17 will take effect for public companies for the fiscal years beginning after December 15, 2016, and interim periods within those fiscal years.
-This guidance is applicable to the Company beginning April 1, 2017.
-We do not expect this guidance to have a material effect on our consolidated financial position, results of operations or cash flows.
+As required, we adopted this standard as of April 1, 2017 and accordingly all deferred tax assets and liabilities are classified as non-current.
+Prior periods were retrospectively adjusted.